 One of the oldest of the Hawaiian Islands, the Garden Isle has many different areas, from colorful canyons to lush forests.
 Please enjoy these fun facts and information about Kauai and use the interactive Kauai map to plan your next visit!

 What is Kauai Known For?

-Known as the “Grand Canyon of the Pacific”, Waimea Canyon is one of the most beautiful and mesmerizing land attractions in Hawaii.
-Stretching 10 miles long and over 3,500 feet deep, Waimea is full of picturesque, brightly-colored gorges, buttes and crags.
+Known as the “Grand Canyon of the Pacific,” Waimea Canyon is one of the most beautiful and mesmerizing land attractions in the Hawaiian island chain.
+Stretching 10 miles long and over 3,500 feet deep, Waimea is full of picturesque, brightly-colored gorges, buttes, and crags.
 Take a drive or hike to explore the area, and don’t forget your camera!

 Na Pali Coast

 When most people picture Kauai, the Na Pali Coastline is often the first thing that comes to mind.
-Steep, ragged cliff edges line blue waters, and although the Kalalau Trail, an 11 mile one-way hike, is a common way to explore the area, an aerial tour with Blue Hawaiian Helicopters offers a unique (and less exhausting) perspective.
+Steep, ragged cliff edges line blue waters.
+Although the Kalalau Trail, an 11-mile one-way hike, is a common way to explore the area, an aerial tour with Blue Hawaiian Helicopters offers a unique (and less exhausting) perspective.